-PSMB5 (Proteasome (Prosome, Macropain) Subunit, Beta Type, 5) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Downstream Signaling Events Of B Cell Receptor (BCR).
-GO annotations related to this gene include threonine-type endopeptidase activity.
+PSMB5 (Proteasome Subunit Beta 5) is a Protein Coding gene.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include peptidase activity and threonine-type endopeptidase activity.
 An important paralog of this gene is PSMB11.

 UniProtKB/Swiss-Prot for PSMB5 Gene